gregv12/csv-compiler/README.md

 }
 ```

-Load CSV marshaller for the bean, set error listener, stream from a reader and push records to a consumer.
+Load CSV marshaller for the bean, set error listener, stream from a reader or String and push records to a consumer.
 ```java
 public class Main {